james-jw/xq-hunt/README.md

 <h3>Indexing</h3>

 The below steps outline how to index a directory for future searching: <br />
+Note Memory: The indexing process can be quite memory intensive.
+The basex.bat file, found in the Basex\bin directory can be edited to increase the memory allocated. <br />

 1) Ensure you have basex installed and in your path <br />
 2) Clone this repository to your machine <br />